David Logan (American football)

-David Logan (October 25, 1956 – January 12, 1999) was an American football defensive tackle in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the 12th round of the 1979 NFL Draft.
+David Logan (October 25, 1956 – January 12, 1999) was an American professional football defensive tackle in the National Football League (NFL).
+He was drafted by the Tampa Bay Buccaneers in the 12th round of the 1979 NFL draft.
 He played college football at Pittsburgh.
-A nose tackle with the Tampa Bay Buccaneers from 1979 to 1986, Logan finished his career ranked second on the team's all-time sack list and sixth in career tackles.
-Named an All-Pro in 1984 and alternate three times in his career, finishing his NFL playing career with the Green Bay Packers in 1987.
+A nose tackle with the Buccaneers from 1979 to 1986, Logan finished his career ranked second on the team's all-time sack list and sixth in career tackles.
+He was named an All-Pro in 1984 and finished his NFL playing career with the Green Bay Packers in 1987.

 Sports broadcasting career

-He then enjoyed a successful sports broadcasting career as a color-analyst on Tampa Bay radio broadcasts for eight years working beside play-by-play announcer Gene Deckerhoff locally on WQYK-AM 1010 and FM 99.5.
+Logan pursued a sports broadcasting career as a color-analyst on Tampa Bay radio broadcasts for eight years, working beside play-by-play announcer Gene Deckerhoff locally on WQYK-AM 1010 and FM 99.5.
 Logan was the original anchor of "Sports Connection" on Bright House Networks' Bay News 9 cable channel in Tampa.

 Death and legacy

-Although he always exercised, ran and ate healthy and drank bottles of distilled water religiously, Logan died from a heart attack at age 42 on January 13, 1999; an autopsy conducted on his body revealed several blood clots on his left leg that had spread to his lungs and which resulted in respiratory failure.
+Logan died from a heart attack at age 42 on January 13, 1999; an autopsy conducted on his body revealed several blood clots on his left leg that had spread to his lungs and which resulted in respiratory failure.